49ers stay perfect, dominate Mayfield, Browns in 31-3 win

 INJURIES

-49ers: Fullback Kyle Juszczyk left the game with a possible left knee injury midway through the third quarter.
-Juszczyk, who had a pivotal block on Breida’s long touchdown run, was taken to the medical tent and was later carted into the locker room.
+49ers: Fullback Kyle Juszczyk left the game with a sprained left knee midway through the third quarter.
+Juszczyk, who had a pivotal block on Breida’s long touchdown run, wore a thick black brace on his leg while walking through the locker room after the game.

 UP NEXT